-Dr. Conrad is Co-Director of the UCSF Hereditary Hemorrhagic Telangiectasia Center of Excellence.
-He specializes in the treatment of pulmonary arteriovenous malformations and revisions of those that have been previously treated and have recurred.
+Dr. Conrad is Co-Director of the UCSF Hereditary Hemorrhagic Telangiectasia (HHT) Center of Excellence and he Directs the HHT Liver AVM monthly meeting at UCSF.
+He specializes in the treatment of pulmonary arteriovenous malformations, liver AVMs, and revisions of those that have been previously treated and have recurred.

-Dr. Conrad has initiated a program for percutanous cryoablation of renal cell carcinomas at San Francisco General Hospital, a cancer that traditionally is resected surgically.
-He enjoys working closely with other specialties to coordinate care and close the gap between marginalized patients without insurance and those with full access to health care.
+He enjoys working closely with other specialties to coordinate and deliver care to address to close the gap between marginalized patients in San Francisco and those with full access to health care.

 Education and Training: